dcschmid/music-trivia-generator/README.md

 # Music Trivia Generator

-This Python script generates trivia questions for various music albums, automatically downloads album covers, and stores the questions along with album metadata in JSON format.
-It uses multiple sources to fetch album cover art, including Last.fm, Spotify, Discogs, and TheAudioDB.
+This Python script generates trivia questions for various music albums based on the artist, album title, and release year.
+It uses OpenAI’s API to create questions across multiple categories and difficulty levels, storing the trivia questions and metadata in JSON format.

 ## Features

-- Automatically generates trivia questions for music albums using OpenAI’s GPT-4.
+- Automatically generates trivia questions for music albums using OpenAI’s GPT model.
-- Downloads album covers from various APIs like Last.fm, Spotify, Discogs, and TheAudioDB.
-- Supports trivia questions for various difficulty levels (easy, medium, hard).
+- Supports trivia questions for three difficulty levels (easy, medium, hard).
+- Randomizes trivia question categories to ensure variety.
+- Ensures each category is used at least once for each difficulty level.
 - Stores trivia questions and album information in JSON format for easy integration with other systems.
-- Logs missing album covers for manual follow-up.

 ## Prerequisites